-1 hired.
-And I -- like I understand that the argument there 2 is that we need people with the skills first.
-Well, if 3 we're not brining Inuit in on the same level and not 4 mentoring them into that role or helping them attain those 5 levels of education, it's going to keep perpetuating, and 6 that's what we're seeing now.
-7 So part of that would be, one, increase 8 access to immersion so that Inuit can obtain the same 9 levels of education as what the employers are asking for, 10 but also that people work in faith to actually fulfill 11 that article.
+1 people get pulled in on CSAs from the south directly 2 hired.
+And I like I understand that the argument there 3 is that we need people with the skills first.
+Well, if 1 we're not brining Inuit in on the same level and not 5 mentoring them into that role or helping them attain those 5 levels of education, it's going to keep perpetuating, and 7 that's what we're seeing now.

+So part of that would be, one, increase access to immersion so that Inuit can obtain the same levels of education as what the employers are asking for, but also that people work in faith to actually fulfill that article.
 Okay, thank you.

-12 JASMINE REDFERN: Yes, I would -- I 13 absolutely believe that colonization and colonialism is 14 ongoing.
-I think, as T.J. mentioned, employment is a big 15 one, and is one where it's most immediately obvious.
-But, 16 I would also mention for people who aren't from Nunavut in the room, in Nunavut, you are only able to receive 17 18 Inuktitut as your primary language of instruction until 19 the Grade 5 level.
+absolutely believe that colonization and colonialism is ongoing.
+I think, as T.J. mentioned, employment is a big one, and is one where it's most immediately obvious.
+But, I would also mention for people who aren't from Nunavut in the room, in Nunavut, you are only able to receive Inuktitut as your primary language of instruction until the Grade 5 level.
 There is no immersion programming.

-20 So, if you're from a family that has lost 21 their language, your only option is to put your children 22 in full Inuktitut classes or -- up until the Grade 5 23 point, or to put them in English and deprive them of their ability to learn Inuktitut within the school system.
-24 And, 25 at Grade 5, there isn't a transitionary year; there isn't
+So, if you're from a family that has lost their language, your only option is to put your children in full Inuktitut classes or -- up until the Grade 5 point, or to put them in English and deprive them of their ability to learn Inuktitut within the school system.
+And,

-PANEL III Cr-Ex (ZARPA)

-1 a transitionary program.
-The children who have been 2 instructed solely in Inuktitut are then thrown in with 3 children who are English as their primary language.
-4 So, that discrepancy of being able to fill 5 government paid positions within the territory starts from 6 age 5 where we determine whether or not -- where we 7 determine that we are going to operate a system of 8 education that unequally deprives Inuit children of the 9 ability to be able to achieve academic success, and to be 10 able to go on and study in university, and to be able to 11 then hold these professional or expert positions that earn 12 higher wages and come with things like housing.
-13 MS. ELIZABETH ZARPA: And, under the 14 Education Act in Nunavut, is it mandatory to graduate from 15 Grade 12 and it's a prerequisite that you -- or a 16 mandatory prerequisite that you need to graduate with -to be bilingual, to either speak English and French or 17 English and Inuktitut?
+1 at Grade 5, there isn't a transitionary year; there isn't 2 a transitionary program.
+The children who have been 3 instructed solely in Inuktitut are then thrown in with 4 children who are English as their primary language.
+5 So, that discrepancy of being able to fill 6 government paid positions within the territory starts from 7 age 5 where we determine whether or not where we 8 determine that we are going to operate a system of 9 education that unequally deprives Inuit children of the 10 ability to be able to achieve academic success, and to be 11 able to go on and study in university, and to be able to 12 then hold these professional or expert positions that earn 13 higher wages and come with things like housing.
+14 MS. ELIZABETH ZARPA: And, under the 15 Education Act in Nunavut, is it mandatory to graduate from 16 Grade 12 and it's a prerequisite that you or a 17 mandatory prerequisite that you need to graduate with 18 to be bilingual, to either speak English and French or 19 English and Inuktitut?
 Are you aware of that?
-18 19 JASMINE REDFERN: Not that I'm aware.
-20 T.J.
-LIGHTFOOT: I'm not aware, 21 unfortunately.
-22 MS. ELIZABETH ZARPA: Okay.
+20 JASMINE REDFERN: Not that I'm aware.
+21 T.J.
+LIGHTFOOT: I'm not aware, 22 unfortunately.
+23 MS. ELIZABETH ZARPA: Okay.
 All right.
-23 Thank you for your answers.
-I also -- I wanted to get a 24 little bit into the idea of -- I know in your testimony, I think it was T.J. or Jasmine, the idea of suicide within 25
+24 Thank you for your answers.
+I also I wanted to get a 25 little bit into the idea of I know in your testimony, I think it was T.J. or Jasmine, the idea of suicide within Inuit communities.

-Inuit communities.
 And, I know throughout this week, there is a suicide conference, prevention conference happening in Baker Lake.

-4 I know that Inuit have, if not the highest, 5 one of the highest rates of suicide nationally, and I just 6 want to ask if -- you don't have to go into great detail, 7 but if there are any things that you have seen throughout 8 your work experience or your educational experience, and 9 living in Nunavut and Nunatsiavut that would be a key 10 program to -- or initiative or things that would really 11 address that, that very difficult reality?
+I know that Inuit have, if not the highest, one of the highest rates of suicide nationally, and I just want to ask if -- you don't have to go into great detail, but if there are any things that you have seen throughout your work experience or your educational experience, and living in Nunavut and Nunatsiavut that would be a key program to -- or initiative or things that would really address that, that very difficult reality?